-Detail.
-In the DETAIL area, you can tell Color Profile the data from each record that you want to see on the report.
-To position data, move the cursor to the point at which you wish the data to appear, and press 1.
-Do not use column 0.
-At the ENTER ITEM NUMBER prompt, type the number of the item from which to draw the data, and press ENTER.
+In the DETAIL lines section, you tell Color Profile the data from each record that you want to see on the report.
+To position data, move the cursor to the point at which you wish to list an item's information, and press 1.
+Do not use Column 0.
+At ENTER ITEM NUMBER, type the item number, and press ENTER.